-The details of 2017 and 2016 deferred tax assets (liabilities) are set forth below:
+The details of 2018 and 2017 deferred tax assets (liabilities) are set forth below:

-20 017 2016
+2 018 201 2017

-Operating losses and tax credit carryforwards \$ 43 \$ 86
+Operating losses and tax credit carryforwards \$ 28 \$ 43

-Tax benefit from Little Sheep restructuring 20 26
+Tax benefit from Little Sheep restructuring 18 20

-Employee benefits 5 4
+Employee benefits 6 5

-Share-based compensation 6 8
+Share-based compensation 5 6

-Deferred escalating minimum rent 45 42
+Deferred escalating minimum rent 41 45

-Other liabilities 10 8
+Other liabilities 12 10

-Deferred income and other 43 35
+Deferred income and other 50 49

-Gross deferred tax assets 172 209
+Gross deferred tax assets 160 178

-Deferred tax asset valuation allowances (68) (41)
+Deferred tax asset valuation allowances (50) (68)

-Net deferred tax assets \$ 104 \$ 168
+Net deferred tax assets \$ 110 \$ 110

-Intangible assets (25) \$ (22)
+Intangible assets (28) (25)

-Property, plant and equipment (2) (1)
+Property, plant and equipment (31) (2)

+Gain from re-measurement of equity interest upon acquisition (23) -

-Other (10) (9)
+Other (4) (10)

-Gross deferred tax liabilities \$ (37) \$ (32)
+Gross deferred tax liabilities \$ (86) \$ (37)

-Net deferred tax assets \$ 67 \$ 136
+Net deferred tax assets \$ 24 \$ 73

-Reported in Consolidated Balance Sheets as: -
+Reported in Consolidated Balance Sheets as:

-Deferred income taxes 99 \$ 162
+Deferred income taxes 89 105

-Other liabilities and deferred credits (32) (26)
+Other liabilities (65) (32)

-\$ 67 \$ 136
+\$ 24 \$ 73

 We have investments in our foreign subsidiaries where the carrying values for financial reporting exceed the tax basis.
 We have not provided deferred tax on the portion of the excess that we believe is indefinitely reinvested, as we have the ability and intent to indefinitely postpone the basis differences from reversing with a tax consequence.
 The Company's separation from YUM was intended to qualify as a tax-free reorganization for U.S. income tax purposes resulting in the excess of financial reporting basis over tax basis in our investment in the China business continuing to be indefinitely reinvested.
 The excess of financial reporting basis over tax basis as of December 31, 2017 was subject to the one-time transition tax under the Tax Act as a deemed repatriation of accumulated undistributed earnings from the foreign subsidiaries.
 However, we continue to believe that the portion of the excess of financial reporting basis over tax basis (including earnings and profits subject to the one-time transition tax) is indefinitely reinvested in our foreign subsidiaries for foreign withholding tax purposes.
-We estimate that our total temporary difference for which we have not provided foreign withholding taxes is approximately \$2.0 billion at December 31, 2017.
-However, it is not practicable to determine the deferred tax liability on this amount due to uncertainty with regard to the timing or manner of repatriation and the related impact on foreign taxes.
+We estimate that our total temporary difference for which we have not provided foreign withholding taxes is approximately \$2.4 billion at December 31, 2018.
+The foreign withholding tax rate on this amount is 5% or 10% depending on the manner of repatriation and the applicable tax treaties or tax arrangements.

-At December 31, 2017, the Company had operating loss carryforwards of \$165 million, primarily related to our Little Sheep business, all of which will expire by 2022.
+At December 31, 2018, the Company had operating loss carryforwards of \$111 million, primarily related to our Little Sheep and Daojia business, most of which will expire by 2023.
 These losses are being carried forward in jurisdictions where we are permitted to use tax losses from prior periods to reduce future taxable income.